hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/mysql-6974b58d48   1         1         1       24s
 ```

-Y﻿ou can check the PV and the PVC created as part of application deployment:
+Y﻿ou can check the PV and the PVC created as part of database deployment:

 ```markdown
 $ kubectl get persistentvolumes